Fantasy basketball rankings 2025: Top sleepers, breakouts, busts

 As for players to avoid, the model lists Pelicans guard Jordan Poole as a Fantasy basketball bust.
 Poole spent last season as the No. 1 option on the Wizards but will have much more competition for shots in New Orleans.
 Zion Williamson and Trey Murphy III were both 20-point scorers a year ago, while New Orleans returns three additional players who put up double-figures.
 Plus, the team used the No. 7 overall pick on Jeremiah Fears, who plays the same position as Poole, so Fears could cut into Poole's opportunities.

 Poole is also a bit of a one-trick pony as while he put up over 20 points a game a year ago, he had middling stats elsewhere with 4.5 assists, 3.0 rebounds and 1.3 steals.
 That one trick will be diminished with other mouths to feed in New Orleans, plus a potential midseason return from Dejounte Murray (Achilles) could further reduce Poole's role.
-The model ranks Poole outside the top 20 Fantasy point guards as there are much better values around the league.
+The model ranks Poole outside the top 20 Fantasy point guards and not worthy of his current Fantasy basketball 2025 ADP of being a seventh-round pick.
 Avoid these 2025 Fantasy basketball busts as well.

 How to find proven 2025-26 Fantasy basketball rankings